2025 HEALTH & Safety Plan

 On course: Kindly alert runners from behind when you would like to pass and allow them time and space to move safely aside.
 Follow the instructions of the aid station volunteers for flow through aid station.
 Volunteers will handle water pitchers and food tongs, runners will open and hold their own bottles, and will request and receive food from volunteers.

-NO IVS, NO Suturing, NO Oxygen, NO AED
+NO IVs, NO Suturing, NO Oxygen